HypeCheck

 "supports joint and connective tissue health" Partial

-Some evidence for joint support, but limited direct joint pain data.
+Some evidence for joint support, but results vary; not a proven joint pain treatment.

 Based on: Collagen Peptides